 Free to read over at Clarkesworld.
-It’s also in the collection Of Wars, and Memories, and Starlight.
+It’s also in the collections, Of Wars, and Memories, and Starlight and Scattered Among Strange Worlds.

 This story reminds me of Butterfly, Falling at Dawn in the way people and cultures change and shift, with those who fight to maintain things, those who fight to rid things, those who adopt the new and those who refuse to.
 But unlike Butterfly, Falling at Dawn where we had an external power come to support those who wanted change within their own society, to free themselves from the tyranny of their own people; in Scattered Along the River of Heaven we have a post conflict situation where one society has freed itself violently from the slavery and tyranny imposed upon it by an external society.